|

 St Peter's Church.

-The ruin of St Peter's Church at Stanton Low in winter makes an interesting subject in both colour and toned monochrome.
+The ruin of St Peter's Church at Stanton Low in winter makes an interesting subject in both colour and

 Dead Tree.

-This dead tree is next to the ruin of St Peter's Church.
-It makes a good subject on it's own.
 The composition is helped by the weak winter sun, just visible behind the grey overcast sky.

 The gap in the stone wall in the foreground makes a pleasing composition.